owayss/blog/content/post/blog-setup/index.md

 ---
 title: "How this blog is set up"
-description: "Continuos deployment: using Travis CI automate builds of a static website and deployments to Amazon's S3"
+description: "CI/CD pipeline: using Travis CI automate builds and deployments of a static website to Amazon's S3"
 tags: [
 	"aws",
     "ci/cd",